 |All Other Spend||0.3%|

-While POSB Everyday Card is quite versatile, category rewards rates may still be lower than some competitors'.
+While POSB Everyday Card is quite versatile, some specialized cards offer higher rates in a few categories.
 For example, CIMB Platinum MasterCard offers 10% cashback on dining, transport, medical spend and more, and OCBC 365 Card offers 3% cashback on recurring telco and electricity bills.
-Nonetheless, POSB Everyday Card often offers promotional rates in key categories (like online food delivery) that boost the card's value significantly.
+Nonetheless, POSB Everyday Card often offers rebates in key categories (like online food delivery) that boost the card's value significantly.